lindstrom-j/mongo_objects/docs/source/index.rst

 Overview
 --------

-mongo_objects wraps pymongo functionality with new classes to simplify access to MongoDB documents and subdocuments.
+mongo_objects wraps pymongo with new classes to simplify access to MongoDB documents and subdocuments.

 Documents are returned as user-defined UserDict subclasses, seamlessly linking user code with MongoDB data.

-Subdocuments are access through user-defined, dictionary-like subclasses that redirect all access back to the original parent document.
+Subdocuments are accessed through user-defined, dictionary-like subclasses that proxy access back to the original parent document.

 Installation